Are you considering getting on the property ladder in the not too distant future and looking to apply for a mortgage?

-You can do this by deciding to check out one of the many reputable comparison websites, that can help breakdown what each product offers you from each lender.
+You can do this by deciding to check out one of the many reputable comparison websites, that can help break down what each product offers you from each lender.
 You also have the option to access the services of a mortgage broker, who can provide you with their expertise and knowledge as to what would be the best option for you to go for.
 This can also be less time-consuming than looking at mortgage products on an individual basis.

 Make sure you get quotes

 Once you have narrowed down the mortgage lenders you are interested in making an application with, be sure to get at least three different quotes from them before making a final choice.
-This will help you to be sure that you are getting the best deal for you.
+This will help you to be sure that you are getting the best deal for yourself.

 Are you on the electoral register?

-One of the easiest ways to prepare for a mortgage application and increase your chances of being approved is being in the electoral register, or at least verifying that your details are correct and that you are still on it.
-Providers will be looking for verification of your address and identity as part of one their first steps in deciding whether to approve you or not.
+One of the easiest ways to prepare for a mortgage application and increase your chances of being approved is by being in the electoral register or at least verifying that your details are correct and that you are still on it.
+Providers will be looking for verification of your address and identity as part of one of their first steps in deciding whether to approve you or not.

 If you are unsure or know you aren’t on it, simply go to the GOV.UK website to sort this out.
-You can register to be on electoral roll online and the whole process will take you less than ten minutes, and it is well worth doing if you are looking to get on the property ladder.
+You can register to be on the electoral roll online and the whole process will take you less than ten minutes, and it is well worth doing if you are looking to get on the property ladder.

 When applying for a mortgage, it would be wise to prepare as much as possible before filing an application.
-This means at least four to six months before applying for a mortgage carefully looking at your spending habits.
-This can help you to decide as to whether there are areas of spending you could cut down on, so that you can have more saved up for a deposit for a mortgage when it comes to making an application.
+This means at least four to six months before applying for a mortgage carefully look at your spending habits.
+This can help you to decide as to whether there are areas of spending you could cut down on so that you can have more saved up for a deposit for a mortgage when it comes to making an application.

 That said, cutting back doesn’t mean you can’t enjoy some of life’s luxuries within reason or live healthily.
 For example, fruit, vegetables and even many UK juice cleanses can be done on quite tight budgets meaning you simply have to adjust rather than remove these things from your life to help your mortgage prospects.